shagu/ShaguController/README.md

 Browse to your World of Warcraft Folder and select WoW.exe.
 Then choose "Add Selected Programs".
 Find the "WoW.exe" in your Steam Library and right click -> Properties.
 You can set the name there to: World of Warcraft

+Next, open the Steam Settings and navigate to "Steam Play".
+There you want to enable: "Enable Steam Play for all other titles".
+The preselected proton version should be fine.
+If something doesn't work or you have graphical glitches, try to select another version there.

 ## AutoLogin

 Entering an account and password on a Steam Deck can be a hassle.
 A client patch like [Turtle-Autologin](https://github.com/Haaxor1689/turtle-autologin) or